Erawan Falls: A Visitor’s Guide to the 7-Tiered Waterfall (2025)

 What is the best time to visit?

-November to February (dry season) offers the best weather and waterfalls.
+November to February (the dry season) generally offers the best weather and full waterfalls.
+For weather context, see our Thailand Rainy Season guide.

 How long should I plan for a visit?